Frank Ginda: New York Guardians

-In October 2019, Ginda was selected by the New York Guardians in the open phase of the 2020 XFL Draft.
+In October 2019, Ginda was selected by the New York Guardians of the XFL in the open phase of the 2020 XFL draft.
 Ginda was chosen as one of six captains as the youngest player on the roster.
-Ginda ended the season with 31 tackles, 5 for a loss, and 2 QB hurries.
+Ginda ended the season with 31 tackles, 5 for a loss, and 2 quarterback hurries.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Michigan Panthers
+Michigan Panthers (first stint)

-Ginda was selected by the Michigan Panthers in the 2022 USFL Draft.
-Ginda was picked by his peers as one of four team captains.
-During the USFL inaugural season, Ginda finished with 90 tackles which was #2 in the league, 10 tackles for loss, 4 QB pressures, 2 sacks, and 1 forced fumble.
+Ginda was selected by the Michigan Panthers of the United States Football League (USFL) in the 2022 USFL draft.
+Ginda was chosen by his teammates as one of four team captains.
+During the USFL inaugural season, Ginda finished with 90 tackles which was second in the league, 10 tackles for loss, four quarterback pressures, two sacks, and one forced fumble.